mansicer/Q-Adapter/README.md

 # Q-Adapter

-The implementation of the paper "Q-Adapter: Training Your LLM Adapter as a Residual Q-Function".
+The implementation of the paper "Q-Adapter: Training Your LLM Adapter as a Residual Q-Function", [arXiv link](https://arxiv.org/abs/2407.03856).

 ## Installation